Anum Qaisar: Early life

-Qaisar was born to a Scottish Pakistani family, and raised in Motherwell, where her parents were shopkeepers.
-Her grandfather had immigrated to Manchester in the 1960s.
+Qaisar was born and raised in Motherwell to a Scottish Pakistani family, where her parents were shopkeepers.
+Her grandfather had emigrated from Pakistan to Manchester in the 1950s.

 She described her first experience of racism aged nine, when she was waiting at a bus stop after school on the day after the 11 September attacks in New York, her ninth birthday, and was asked, "Why is your skin colour the same colour as mud, as poo?
 Is your dad a terrorist?"

-She studied politics at the University of Stirling and married a doctor.
+She studied politics at the University of Stirling.